Saturday, December 20, 2025

 Gravenberch pressing his opponent

 The moment the centre-back releases the ball to the attacking midfielder, Gravenberch frees himself from his position to get the ball back from the midfielder.
-His agility and speed when going to get the ball is unmatched for his age and level in his position and plays an integral part in his success.
+His agility and speed when going to get the ball are unmatched for his age and level in his position, and they play an integral part in his success.

 The next thing we can see is Gravenberch’s aggression.
-He pounces on his opponent and goes for an opening to get the ball and distribute it to his team-mates.
-In this scenario, Gravenberch wins the ball back and gets it to Ryan Babel and creates a goalscoring opportunity.
+He pounces on his opponent and goes for an opening to get the ball and distribute it to his teammates.
+In this scenario, Gravenberch wins the ball back, gets it to Ryan Babel, and creates a goalscoring opportunity.

 Gravenberch is intelligent while defending, more intelligent than his peers at the same age level.
-Above we can see all the techniques, he regularly utilises to win the ball.
-Firstly, he keeps track of the current position of the ball and his marker, ensuring that a through ball is not made by a player in possession and keeps his marker under check.
+Above, we can see all the techniques he regularly utilises to win the ball.
+Firstly, he keeps track of the current position of the ball and his marker, ensuring that a through ball is not made by a player in possession, and keeps his marker under check.
 Next, he forces the marker in possession to face his own goal instead of Ajax’s.
-Next, he times his run towards the opponent and gets the ball back.
+Next, he times his run towards the opponent and retrieves the ball.

-However, he still has a lot of room to improve regarding aerial duels.
+However, he still has considerable room to improve in aerial duels.
 He wins only 45% of his aerial duels that he attempts.
 This number is quite poor, considering he is taller than most of his peers at the same level.
 As a holding midfielder, he is supposed to be aggressive in the air and is at the 30th percentile for winning aerial duels in central midfielders.

 As a team that depends on possession a lot, Transition and passing play is vital for Ajax.
 Gravenberch’s most exceptional skill here is his ability to accelerate quickly and turn around from defending to attacking, or vice versa.
 He uses his agility and acceleration to promptly bring the ball out of defence by making long progressive runs into the final third of the pitch.
 This season, he has made 3.16 progressive runs per 90, which is in the top 10 in the league.
 While this is already great for a player of his age and experience, the average distance he has run this season is even better.
 In the league, he has the highest progression distance at 106.55 metres.
 We can see this play out below: